By: Steve Johnson

 History: Three-star recruit out of Ashburn, VA.
 Four year starter at Briar Woods High School, where he led the football team to 4 State Championship games, winning 3.
 He also played basketball and lacrosse.
 His father, played at Richmond and uncle at Marshall.

 Strengths: Quick feet helps him escape the rush and improvise.
 Can buy time and has big play potential both as a runner and thrower.
 Throws a good ball on the run.
 Good, not great arm strength.
 Strong kid for his size, well built.
 Good ball carrier vision.
 Effective in zone-read situations.
 Great football character, leader and competitor.
+Tough.
 Outstanding career production.

 Weaknesses: Lacks ideal height.
 Accuracy escapes him at times, specifically on timing throws.
 Doesn’t have the ball placement ability, that NFL teams desire.
 Often throws contested balls and has relied on his playmakers to make 50/50 plays.
 Has had a lot of talent around him, with a half dozen or so NFL talent skill position players.
 Was not asked to make many NFL reads due to the zone-read/spread type offense run in Happy Valley.